PrioritySoftware/PrioritySoftware.github.io/_sdk/Create-Text-Form.md

 All text tables in **\'\'Priority***(e.g., **PARTTEXT**, **ORDERSTEXT**) contain HTML tags.
-Sometimes, however, you may want to receive the content of these tables without the HTML tags --- for example, when exporting***Priority**\'\' data to an external database.
+Sometimes, however, you may want to receive the content of these tables without the HTML tags --- for example, when exporting ***Priority*** data to an external database.
 You can use the **DELHTML** compiled program to delete HTML tags from any text table that has the structure defined below.